CommCSI/Jupyter/README.md

 **Make sure you are in root `su` or use `sudo` before each command**

-**To make sure repos are there and up-to-date.
+1.To make sure repos are there and up-to-date.
 ```bash
 yum install epel-release
 yum update
 ```
-Install everything you need for Jupyter Notebook.
+2.Install everything you need for Jupyter Notebook.
 ```bash
 yum -y install gcc gcc-c++ kernel-devel install python-devel libxslt-devel libffi-devel openssl-devel python-pip
 ```